Pekka-ai/week3_group_work/README.md

 Activate the virtual environment:
 - . venv/bin/activate

+Run the application:
+- python app.py
+or to run it in the background:
+- nohup python app.py &

+To close the application, you can either:
+- Press `CTRL+C`  in the terminal where the app is running.
+Alternatively, if you want to check the running applications and kill it manually:
+- ps aux | grep python
+Then, kill the application by using its process ID (PID):
+- kill `<PID>`

 ## Creating a group on the virtual machine and assigning the necessary permissions:

 Create a new group, for example, projectgroup, if it doesn't already exist: